heyqule/evangelion_magi/README.md

 ### Multi Vendor Magi
 The build in multi_vendor allow you to set your own API url, API key and model name for each panel.
+It works with any OpenAI compatible API.

 You can either run it with your local hosted LLMs or with a provider.
 The settings are saved in localstorage.